junghanacs/junghanacs.github.io.old/content/configs/emacs/spacemacs.md

   ;; Override the default `org-hugo-export-creator-string' so that this ;; string is consistent in all ox-hugo tests.
   (setq org-hugo-export-creator-string "Emacs + Org mode + ox-hugo")

+  ;; In that normal example of the sidenote, ox-hugo trims the whitespace around ;; the sidenote block.
+That is configured by customizing the ;; org-hugo-special-block-type-properties variable:
+  (add-to-list 'org-hugo-special-block-type-properties '("sidenote" . (:trim-pre t :trim-post t)))

   ;; If this property is set to an empty string, this heading will not be auto-inserted.
   ;; default value is 'References'